 Why is CO2 awareness so important?

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
+The short answer is that CO2 awareness is a matter of life and death.
+CO2 is one of the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any Calgary homeowner.
 Severe poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Calgary home?

 - Buy a CO2 detector for each room of your home.
-You can call A1 Chesney Service Experts to purchase one today.
+You can contact A1 Chesney Service Experts to purchase one today.

 - If you experience or have experienced a few of the symptoms cited above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.